hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04b-StructureData.md

 + The relationship between JavaScript objects and arrays,
 + What a "reference" is in a programming language,
 + How to embed methods in your objects (functions inside an object),
-+ The "this" object that you very often encounter in Object Oriented JavaScript code,
++ The "`this`" object that you very often encounter in Object Oriented JavaScript code,
 + How to add methods and properties to your objects,
 + How to make multiple objects of the same class using ES6 classes,
 + The built-in JavaScript objects and classes: `Array`, `String`, `RegExp`, `Date`, `Math`, `Error`, etc. And, we will remind you about objects such as `navigator`, `document`, `window`, `screen`, etc.